Hercules and Deianira

 Hercules and Deianira is an oil painting by Antonio del Pollaiuolo, executed c.
 1470, originally on panel but later transferred to canvas.
+It measures 54.6 cm (21.4 in) by 79.2 cm (31.1 in), slightly larger than his other surviving mythological paintings, but still fairly small.

-It shows the rape of Deianira by the centaur Nessus, with her husband Heracles drawing a bow at the right to shoot Nessus.
-It is now in the Yale University Art Gallery in New Haven.
+It shows the rape of Deianira by the centaur Nessus, with her husband Hercules drawing a bow at the right to shoot Nessus.
+It is now in the Yale University Art Gallery in New Haven, Connecticut.